Josesx506/Odin_Project_FS/05_React/08_mpa_nextjs/README.md

 - Utilized useRef where possible (forms) to reduce reliance on useState.
 Minimized repeated useEffects, and included return statements where applicable to properly unmount components.
 - Suffered while trying to force server components to use client functions/data and vice versa.
+    - Learnt how to use client components inside server components for dynamic routes.